Kahyanlai/Speech-emotion-recognition-using-spectral-features-and-deep-learning-approaches/README.md

 ## 📘 Overview
 This project investigates how both **handcrafted spectral features** and **deep neural networks** can be applied to recognise human emotions from speech.
-It was completed as part of **SIT789 – Robotics, Computer Vision and Speech Processing (Task 8.2D)**.

 The study implements and compares three main approaches:
 1. Manual extraction of **Spectral Centroid (SC)**, **Spectral Bandwidth (SBW)**, and **Spectral Band Energy (SBE)**.